nanoutils/nanoutils/docs/docs/methods.md

 ## `pickBy`

-Picks keys and/or values by a specified predicate and returns `object` with them
+Picks keys and values by a specified predicate and returns `object` with them

 ```js
 import { pickBy } from 'nanoutils'